Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Wisconsin-Whitewater

-Restrictions: All operators must provide proof of liability insurance.
-Drones must not be used to monitor or record in areas with reasonable expectation of privacy.
-Non-hobby operations must comply with licensing and exemption requirements.
+Restrictions: Risk management approval required for all university employees and students.
+Third-party pilots (contractors) must secure university approval before operations.
+All operators must provide proof of liability insurance.
+Drones may not be used to monitor or record in areas with reasonable expectation of privacy (bathrooms, locker rooms, residential rooms, health treatment areas, daycare facilities, or sensitive institutional information).

 YesRisk Management Department